kizinfo/magento-example/README.md

 Create an account at http://www.openshift.com/

-Create a php-5.3 + mysql 5.1 application based on this repo's code (you can call your application whatever you want)
+Create a php-5.4 + mysql 5.1 application based on this repo's code (you can call your application whatever you want)

-    rhc app create $appname php-5.3 mysql-5.1 --from-code=https://github.com/openshift/magento-example
+    rhc app create $appname php-5.4 mysql-5.1 --from-code=https://github.com/openshift/magento-example

+    add -s switch to above if you want scaling.

 That's it, you can now checkout your application at: